 A fencing manufacturer and the owner of the yard where the business operates has been fined after an employee was killed.
 Back in August 2017, a telescopic forklift (telehandler) used to move timber, was lifted too high, which resulted in it tipping over, knocking over some stacked timber which fell onto the employee resulting in their death.

-During the HSE (Health and Safety Investigation) investigation, they found that the telehandler’s safety device, designed to stop loads being lifted so high, had not worked for a long time and maintenance had failed to identify this.
+During the HSE (Health and Safety Executive) investigation, they found that the telehandler’s safety device, designed to stop loads being lifted so high, had not worked for a long time and maintenance had failed to identify this.
 Furthermore, the machine operator had not received full training in its use and the machine was regularly used to lift overly heavy loads.
 The yard supervisor did not know how the machine should be used safely.
 The yard wasn’t laid out to allow the safe stacking of material.

 The investigation also found that the fencing manufacturer shared the machine with a neighboring farm.
 Neither the fencing manufacturer nor farm had ensured that the machine was properly maintained nor that it was independently thoroughly examined, a test which must be done at least annually.